 Throughout the developing world, pregnancy is fraught with danger.
-There is little or no pre-natal care, hospitals and clinics are often far away, and mothers are often expected to pay to give birth.
+There is little or no pre-natal care, hospitals and clinics are often far away and mothers are often expected to pay to give birth.
 In the Americas, Haiti is the country with the highest rates of maternal and infant mortality.
-600 women die in 100,000 deliveries.
+The maternal mortality ratio is 600 per 100,000 live births.

 Throughout the developing world, pregnancy is fraught with danger.
 There is little or no pre-natal care, hospitals and clinics are often far away, and mothers are often expected to pay to give birth.
 In the Americas, Haiti is the country with the highest rates of maternal and infant mortality.
 It’s also the poorest nation in the Western Hemisphere.
 More than 500 out of every 100,000 pregnant women die; in Holland the figure is only 16.
 Infant mortality rates are also extremely high: in Haiti 74 out of every 1000 live-born babies die, compared to only 7 in Holland.
 In the Haitian capital, Port-au-Prince, one organisation is trying to help cut those alarmingly high figures: it’s the Dutch-branch of Médecins sans Frontières or Doctors without Borders.
 Eric Beauchemin recently travelled to Haiti and prepared this A Good Life special looking at obstetric care in the Caribbean nation.